From Royal Mourning to Chatuchak Market: A Bangkok Travel Experience

 IMG_4362

-The king’s body has been lying in state in the Grand Palace in Bangkok for nearly a year now, and the time in which visitors can come to view the body is drawing to a close.
-This means that families are streaming in from all over Thailand to wait in line to pay their respects.
-I learned this first hand when I tried to visit the temple at the Grand Palace.
-Instead of finding the famous golden spires, I found impassable sidewalks and mobs of people waiting to see the king.
+The king’s body lay in state in the Grand Palace in Bangkok for a full year, and the time in which visitors could come to view the body was drawing to a close.
+This meant that families were streaming in from all over Thailand to wait in line to pay their respects.
+I learned this firsthand when I tried to visit the temple at the Grand Palace.
+Instead of finding the famous golden spires, I found impassable sidewalks and mobs of people waiting to view the king’s body.

 IMG_4342.jpg